 Myth #3: Retail Media Will Put My Customers’ Personal Data at Risk

 Consumers are getting more protective over their personal data.
 But at the same time, brands are eager to target retailers’ valuable audience segments defined by their first-party data.

 There are ways for retailers to provide value to brand advertisers while also protecting consumer privacy.
 The first step is making privacy the No. 1 priority when they’re looking for a partner.

-“Expectations are high that retailers share conversion and sales data with brands, but retailers have found it prudent to protect their shoppers’ data and not fall into the same discussions around privacy violations that Facebook or other third-party retargeters have,” according to Forrester’s report.
+“Marketers expect retailers to share conversion and sales data with brands, but retailers have found it prudent to protect their shoppers’ data and not fall foul of the same discussions around privacy violations that Facebook and other third-party retargeters have experienced,” according to Forrester’s report.
 “With rich purchase graphs, match-back analyses, and media mix models, retailer-led media networks have nonetheless proven valuable to marketers without the need for extraneous data.”

 Retailers should ask their potential technology partners two key questions: Are you helping me leverage data that’s collected in a privacy-compliant way?
 And do you have tools that let me control exactly who has access to my audience data?
 The right partner can do both.